OCHA-DAP/pa-anticipatory-action/analyses/ssd/flood_trigger/ssd_floodscan_rubkonafangak.md

 da_med_rub=da_rub.groupby(da_rub.time.dt.dayofyear).median()
 ```

-We can see that only in the bottom-right there are pixels that are often flooded.
+We can see that only in the bottom-left there are pixels that are often flooded.
 Note that even here the numbers are really small (max 2.5% of the pixel flooded), but this is also partly caused by the fact that we take the mean over the full year.

 ```python
 da_med_rub.mean("dayofyear").plot()